-This guide is supplemented inn each professional category of registration by a guide to the professional competencies for the category1.
-Within a category, each discipline may, in addition, provide further guidance on training in the form of a Discipline-specific Training Guide.
+This guide is supplemented in each professional category (professional engineer, professional engineering technologist, professional engineering technician and professional certificated engineer) by a guide to the professional competencies for the category (R-08-PE/PT and PCE/PN).
+Within a category, each discipline (e.g. civil, mechanical, chemical, etc.) may, in addition, provide further guidance on training and registration requirements in the form of a Discipline-specific Training Guide (R-05-xxx-PE/PT/PN/PCE).

-This guide and its companion documents are informative documents.
-Their interpretation is subject to the applicable standards, criteria, policies and procedures.
+This Guide and its companion documents are informative documents.
+Their interpretation is subject to the applicable standards, competency indicators, policies and procedures.

-This guide is designed to be read in printed form and on-screen, both on-line and after downloading it either as a Web document (.html) or a PDF document.
+This guide is designed to be read in printed form and on-screen, both on-line and after downloading either as a Web document (.html) or a PDF document.
 The document may be navigated by:

-- by following links according to the individual user's needs; or - the Table of Contents may be used to locate the required information.
+- following links according to the individual user's needs; or - the Table of Contents may be used to locate the required information